warutherford/srer_rainout_seedlings/README.md

 the "12_srer_rainout_data_vis-env.R" script as well as all the supplemental figures and associated environmental variable statistics*.

-## This work is currently under review:
+## This work is currently submitted to:

 Journal: ***Journal of Applied Ecology***